COVID-19 FAQs for coaches

-We are closely monitoring the UK Government advice regarding COVID-19 and have collated the following FAQs to help provide some further advice and clarity to coaches during this challenging period.
-We will update these FAQs as and when further information arises.
-For further advice and guidance on squash activity in England relating to COVID-19, please visit our dedicated page.
+We've collated the following FAQs to help provide some further advice and clarity to coaches during this challenging period.
+For guidance and resources on the return to play, visit our Back to Squash page.

 I’m a coach and self employed.
 Can I get financial help?

 The Government has set up the Self Employment Income Support Scheme; those self-employed can apply for taxable grants worth up to 80% of the average profits.
 Grants are paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500 in total.
 The scheme has been extended and you can find out more information here

 To apply you must meet the following criteria:

 - Earn more than half of your total income from self-employment.
 This is based on your 2018/19 tax return and/or the average of your tax returns for 2016/17, 2017/18 and 2018/19.

 - Your average annual trading profit must be less than £50,000.
 This is calculated from your 2018/19 tax return and/or the average of your tax returns for 2016/17, 2017/18 and 2018/19.

 - More than half of your income in these periods must come from self-employment.

 - You must have filed a tax return for 2018/19.